EdTech Dissertation Topics UK 2026 | 100+ Ideas + UK Education Guidelines

 Three strong EdTech topics — which is feasible with your school or university’s ethics timeline?
 Projectsdeal has supported UK education students since 2001.
 Send us your shortlist and we’ll return a one-page feasibility note (DfE/JISC data, school access, UK policy anchor) within 48 hours.
 Start on projectsdeal.co.uk →

-1. Generative AI in UK schools and universities
+1. Digital learning tools in UK schools and universities

 • DfE generative-AI guidance 2024: policy implementation in UK secondary schools